Additional server settings๐

 Duplicate Archive (only for ULTRA and Enterprise)

-• Free: currently remaining free space on drive (Mb).
+Free: currently remaining free space on drive (GB).

-• Minimum free space: minimum drive space that is required to remain free when recording the archive (Mb).
+Minimum free space: minimum drive space that is required to remain free when recording the archive (GB).
 In order to set the value of this parameter, double click on the current value, enter the new one and press Enter.

-• Maximum archive size: maximum size of the archive in Mb.
+Maximum archive size: maximum size of the archive in GB.
 In order to set the value of this parameter, double-click on the current value, enter the new one and press Enter.

-To connect a network drive, select a letter that will be used to designate the network drive being added in the Connecting/disconnecting network drives window, indicate a path to the network drive in the corresponding fields, and enter the user name and password of the user who has access to reading, writing and creating files and folders on this path; then click on the Connect network drive link and press the OK button.
+To connect a network drive, select a letter that will be used to designate the network drive being added in the Network drives mount/unmount window, indicate a path to the network drive in the corresponding fields, and enter the username and password of the user who has access to reading, writing and creating files and folders on this path; then click on the Connect network drive link and click on the Apply button.

-After pressing the OK button, the server will restart and all the network drives listed will be added to the list of drives displayed in the Archive tab.
-After that, you will be able to configure the network drives in the same way as the local drives.
+After clicking the Apply button, the server will restart and all the network drives listed will be added to the list of drives displayed in the Archive tab.
+After that, network drives can be configured in the same way as local drives.

-For disconnecting a network drive it is required to select the drive to be disconnected in the list of drives in the Connecting/disconnecting network drives window, then press the Disable network drive link, and then the OK button.
+To disconnect a network drive, it is required to select the drive to be disconnected in the list of drives in the Network drives mount/unmount window, then click on the Disable network drive link, and then on the Apply button.

-After you press the OK button, the server will restart and all the network drives not in the list will be excluded from the list of drives displayed on the Archive tab.
+After clicking the Apply button, the server will restart and all the network drives not in the list will be excluded from the list of drives displayed on the Archive tab.

 Warning